qzdn/stream-tools_sr-client/README.md

 # Song requests

-A simple song request service for Twitch written w/ Svelte for the purpose of studying it 🙂
+A simple song request service for Twitch, developed using Svelte, designed for the purpose of studying Svelte and full-stack development in general 🙂

 ![141_msedge_10-34-49](https://github.com/qzdn/song-requests/assets/6467022/6261a7c5-787b-43c6-bad4-bf98476a5f33)